anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * nonce: copied form the PVR

 * serial-number: contains the pledge product-serial-number.
-  The registrar MUST verify that the IDevID EE certificate subject serialNumber of the pledge (X520SerialNumber) matches the serial-number value in the PVR.
+  The registrar MUST verify that the IDevID certificate subject serialNumber of the pledge (X520SerialNumber) matches the serial-number value in the PVR.
   In addition, it MUST be equal to the serial-number value contained in the agent-signed data of PVR.

 * assertion: contains the voucher assertion requested by the pledge (agent-proximity).